Antares-Network/AntaresBot/SECURITY.md

 ## Reporting a Vulnerability

-To report a security vulnerability or plugin exploit, Please create a bug report and mark it with the tag **SECURITY FLAW** You can expect a quick reply, ~within 1 business day, to your issue.
+To report a security vulnerability or plugin exploit, Please create an issue using the Security Flaw template, and mark it with the tag **SECURITY FLAW**
+You can expect a quick reply, ~within 1 business day, to your issue.